kuroidoruido/AdventOfCode2020/README.md

 # Advent of code 2020

+DISCLAIMER: I'm an Rust beginner, so do think solution used are the best way to do in Rust, and if you see some mistakes in my code, don't hesitate to tell me!

 - :heavy_check_mark: = finished challenge
 - :x: = failed challenge
 - :clock6: = waiting challenge revelation